 Spooner has alcoves on all four floors providing a comfortable central meeting area for students as well as a study area close to the rooms.

-The laundry room contains six washers and six dryers.
 Please note, campus laundry rooms use water saving and energy saving high efficiency washers.
 Please follow all directions—including use of HE detergent.

 Spooner Hall Facts